Christos-Paraskeva/CV/README.md

 The past few months have been both exciting and challenging.
 Taking the plunge into a field I was curious about, and learning a completely new concept, is something that has been extremely fulfilling and enjoyable.

 After extensive research, the decision to join Makers Academy was an easy one, given their focus on methodologies such as Pair-Programming, TDD, Agile and Self-Learning.
-Coming from a book keeping / admin background, I used my expertise gained from that area, as well as my passion for technology, to further develop my skills and learn new ones.
+Coming from a book keeping / admin background, I used my expertise gained from that, as well as my passion for technology, to further develop my skills and learn new ones.

 I believe this will set me on the correct path to continue my learning in a proficient and resourceful way, and I hope to find a company where I can develop these skills further in a supportive environment.